Baavgai/ColossalCodingAdventure/story/README.md

 # Games

-Current, there is only one game: it's only for example purposes, after all.
+Currently there is only one game: it's only for example purposes, after all.

 ## [Rooms With No View](https://github.com/Baavgai/ColossalCodingAdventure/tree/master/story/rooms.md)